 To accurately measure the amount of resurfacer and water required for the mixing process, you will need a measuring pail.

 As a result of flaking concrete being on your driveway, you will need to use a chisel to remove it.

 It is necessary to use a wire brush during the cleaning process of the driveway and the chisel to remove small flakes and pieces of it.

 For the expansion joints to remain open, you will need to put weatherstripping in them before you apply the resurfacer so that it doesn’t fill them with dust.

-Use protective gear, such as safety glasses, while resurfacing the driveway to prevent any debris from entering your eye.
+Use protective gear, such as safety glasses, while resurfacing the driveway to prevent debris from entering your eye.

 You will require a five-gallon bucket to mix the resurfacer and water to prepare it for application.

 The hose will come in handy for cleaning and cooling the driveway.
 Depending on the weather, you can use it to mist the newly renovated surface once everything’s done.

 Sometimes, you may need a hammer to remove broken pieces from the concrete driveway.